Former officer Derek Chauvin faces sentencing Friday afternoon

 The sentencing was livestreamed as was Chauvin's six-week trial that began March 8.

-Mitchell Hamline School of Law Prof. Ted Sampsell-Jones said Cahill is under "a lot" of public pressure to give close to 30 years.
+Mitchell Hamline School of Law Prof. Ted Sampsell-Jones said Cahill was under "a lot" of public pressure to give close to 30 years.

-"Part of what a judge is trying to do is accomplishing deterrence and sending a message … and that does take into account the impact on the community," Sampsell-Jones said.
+"Part of what a judge is trying to do is accomplishing deterrence and sending a message … and that does take into account the impact on the community," Sampsell-Jones said earlier this week.
 "We have important factors in play that have never been in play before.

 "This is a Minnesota case that has received national and international attention unlike any other case in Minnesota.
 It's a case where the threat of violent response has hung over the entire proceeding.
 That's highly unusual.
 You can't deny that those things matter.
 You can't deny that they have shaped the proceedings at certain points."